Connor-McCartney/Connor-McCartney.github.io/_pages/misc/shortest-bash-code-challs.md

 <br>

-# 7. Read that file!!
+# 8. Enumeration: "Ubuntu what?"

 Find a way to get the following (at a minimum) information for a box that you have just accessed. <br>